 This means that you might need extra support.
 Although it's important to support the person you care for, it's also essential to look after your own mental health.
 It's important to maintain your own social activities.
 If you start to feel depressed, anxious or overwhelmed, it may be time to speak to your doctor about how your caring role is affecting your emotional and mental health.

 Support and resources

 If you're struggling to care for someone with a mental health problem, it may help to talk to other carers in a similar situation to you.
-Some local carers' organisations have separate meetings for carers of people with mental health problems which the local mental health team could provide contact details for.
+Some local carers' organisations hold separate meetings for carers of people with mental health problems.
+The local mental health team should be able to give you contact details.

 The Royal Australian and New Zealand College of Psychiatrists has a practical guide to caring for someone with a mental illness.